wooknight/phpcallgraph/readme.txt

                             format
     -r / --recursive        Analyze directories recursive
     -d / --dotcommand       Set dot command
-    -n / --noexternalcalls  Do not show calls to methods or functions which are external to a class
+    -i / --ignore           Set a regular expression for files or folders to ignore -n / --noexternalcalls  Do not show calls to methods or functions which are external to a class
     -p / --phpfunctions     Show calls to internal PHP functions